 Signs and symptoms of PMIS can develop very quickly.
 The rash can appear anywhere, including the face, but it most often appears on the trunk, arms and legs.
 It usually spreads across a wide patch of skin and may be flat and have a mottled appearance or take the form of small red bumps.
 The rash may be accompanied by persistent fever, cracked lips, a “strawberry” tongue (red, swollen and bumpy), red eyes and swollen hands and feet.

 Children with PMIS may also experience fatigue and gastrointestinal problems, such as stomach pain, vomiting and diarrhea.
 Fewer than half of PMIS patients have respiratory symptoms, such as shortness of breath, which are a hallmark of COVID-19 in adults.
 For some reason, noted Dr. Schiff, there have been very few if any reports of PMIS in Asia.

 “COVID-19 is a mysterious disease, but we’re learning more about it every day,” he said.

 Experts believe PMIS can occur weeks after a COVID-19 infection, which may go unnoticed.

 If your child develops a rash that is accompanied by other PMIS symptoms, such as a fever or abdominal pain, contact a pediatrician or dermatologist right away.
 If the symptoms seem severe, seek medical help immediately.

-Article written by: Timothy Gower, an award-winning journalist who writes about medicine and health.
+Article Written By: Timothy Gower, an award-winning journalist who writes about medicine and health.
 His work has appeared in more than two dozen national magazines.

-Medically reviewed by: Ted Schiff, MD
+Medical Review By: Ted Schiff, MD